Edwas99/PROCON/index.md

     return wordFreqDict

 ```
+### Printing the result and calling the functions above
 The last function was a function to create the list of the most common keywords, either good or bad ones and a summary of what people have written about this under each keyword.
 Before implementing this function I tried out many different extractive summary algorithms but in my case the ones that worked the best was KL-sum and LexRank.
 These ones gave very good summaries but was pretty different.
 This is because they work in totally different ways, in short one can say that LexRank is a type of Graph based algorithm that is based on the page rank algorithm.
 KL-sum on the other hand is a algorithm that tries to create a summary with as small KL-divergence as posible, in this case the KL-divergence is the difference between the unigram distribution of the text and the summary.
 Down below is the code for the function when KL-sum is used.
 The only difference when using LexRank is that KL-sum is changed to LexRank in the code.
 This is because I use the sumy library which contains a lot of different sumarizing algorithms.